 Lab-produced and plant-based food is disrupting a $6 trillion global food industry.
 Quality, quantity and sustainability are the driving forces to finding new and alternative sources of food, and better ways to produce food.

 “One of the biggest challenges in the food industry is finding alternative protein sources to feed the increasing world population,” said Tammy Meiron, chief technology officer at Israel’s Fresh Start FoodTech Incubator, adding that the market for alternative protein is expected to reach $27 billion by 2027.
 “We are in a continuous process of a climate crisis that negatively affects crop yields.
 In addition, we have more people to feed with the same land and water resources.
 We are intensively working on startups that are going to make a revolution in the field.
-When you bring science into the food, you can create new concepts and flavors.”
+When you bring science into the food, you can create new concepts and flavours.”

 Other big players in this field include indoor vertical-farming company Plenty, cell-based seafood products company BlueNalu, alternative dairy products-maker Ripple, and cultured meat startup Aleph Farms.